 *This can be used as an opportunity to enhance your practice with opportunities available as part of the learning programme, technical team and professional support.

-Applications can be made at any time and will take a maximum of 1 month to process.
+The next application deadline is 15 June 2015.
 All applications must be made online using the application form provided.
-Your application must contain artist CV, artist statement (no more than 300 words) and between 5-10 images of your work, labelled with medium, size and date.
-Please email the application form to Sophie Bristol.
+Your application must contain an artist CV, artist statement (no more than 300 words) and between 5-10 images of your work, labelled with medium, size and date.

 Your CV should include: